platipodium/vinos/doc/odd/paper.md

 ## Process overview and scheduling

 The global timestep of the model is one day.
-Within the 24-hour period, we use Discrete Event Simulation (DES) to trigger the action of boats within 5 phases
+Within the 24-hour period, we use Discrete Event Simulation (DES) to trigger the action of boats within 6 phases:

 | **Phase** | **Location** |**Description** |
 | --- | --- | --- |